 Most active adventurers are partial to a massage or two.
 Body Sanctum has two convenient locations in Queenstown's CBD and Frankton and their experienced masseuses will massage all your post-ski tension and strain away.

 After dark activities

 Thrills in winter are not just reserved for daylight hours.
 After dark, there is an array of activities for you to choose from.
 Wind yourself through a live-action haunted house at Fear Factory, defy gravity and take to the (indoor) skies at iFLY indoor skydiving or cosy up on the sofas at Dorothy Browns Cinema in Arrowtown with a cheese board and wine.

 For an activity before dinner, the iconic TSS Earnslaw steamship, the ‘Old Lady of the Lake’, cruises slowly across Lake Whakatipu before docking for the evening at Walter Peak Farm for a gourmet barbeque dinner.

-Home to night skiing
+Home of night skiing

 Whether you prefer multi-course fine dining, sipping beer with the locals, or lounging on mountainside deckchairs and beanbags, nothing quite beats après-ski.
 The best part?
 You don’t even have to leave the mountain!
 Night Ski at Coronet Peak is a bucket list activity in Queenstown.
 Ski down freshly-groomed, flood-lit slopes before warming up on the deck by the fires.
-Expect to be entertained by amazing DJs, pristine slopes, and plenty of fun for the whole family with on-mountain prize scavenger hunts and activities especially for the kids.
+Expect to be entertained by amazing DJs, pristine slopes, and plenty of fun for the whole family with on-mountain prize scavenger hunts and activities, especially for the kids.